ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For instance, the code for the Registration Policy evaluation and endorsement may be protected by running in a Trusted Execution Environment (TEE).

-The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) and may be used to protect against malicious or vulnerable replicas.
+The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance {{PBFT}} and may be used to protect against malicious or vulnerable replicas.
 Threshold signatures may be use to protect the service key, etc.

 Issuers and Transparency Services MUST rotate verification keys for signature checking in well-defined cryptoperiods (see {{KEY-MANAGEMENT}}).